nh-server/switch-guide/docs/extras/theming.md

 ### What you need

 !!! tip ""
-	- The latest release of [NX-ThemesBeta](https://cdn.discordapp.com/attachments/522066540741394452/523467764711817216/NXThemesInstallerBeta6.7z)
-	- The latest release of [Switch Theme Injector](https://cdn.discordapp.com/attachments/522066540741394452/523254673902141460/SwitchThemesInjector3.4Beta2.7z)
+	- The latest release of [NXThemeInstaller and Switch Theme Injector v3.4](https://github.com/exelix11/SwitchThemeInjector/releases)
+		- You need both the `NXThemeInstaller.nro` and `ReleaseV3.4.zip`
 	- Your `prod.keys` keyset file

+&nbsp;

 ### Dumping required files

 !!! tip ""
+	1. Unzip `ReleaseV3.4.zip` to somewhere on your pc's drive.
-	1. Place `SwitchThemesNX.nro` in the switch folder on your sd card.
+	2. Place `NXThemeInstaller.nro` in the switch folder on your sd card.
-	2. Boot switch CFW, launch the homebrew launcher and launch `NXThemes`.
+	3. Boot switch CFW, launch the homebrew launcher and launch `NXThemes`.
-	3. Navigate to `Dump NCA`, press right to select the dump nca button and press + to dump the home nca.
+	4. Navigate to `Dump NCA` and press + to dump the home nca.
-	4. Turn your switch off and put the sd card back into the pc.
+	5. Turn your switch off and put the sd card back into the pc.
-	5. Launch the `Switch Theme Injector` app, navigate to `extract NCA`.
+	6. Launch the `SwitchThemes.exe` app from the `ReleaseV3.4.zip`, navigate to `extract NCA`.
 Select your keyset file from your pc and the `themes/systemData` folder on your sd card.
-	6. All .szs files required for theming are now located in `themes/systemData` on your sd card.
-Copy them to your pc.
+	7. All .szs files required for theming are now located in `themes/systemData` on your sd card.
+Copy them to your pc if you want to make themes manually later on.

 &nbsp;

-### Compatible theme files

-!!! tip "For 4.x and 5.x the following files are available to be themed via NXThemes:"
-	- Residentmenu.szs, The home menu of the switch.
-(This will also theme settings, news and all apps on 5.x)
-	- Entrance.szs, The lockscreen of the switch.

-!!! tip "For 6.x the following files are available to be themed via NXThemes:"
-	- Residentmenu.szs, The home menu of the switch.
-	- Entrance.szs, The lockscreen of the switch.
-	- Notification.szs, The news section of the switch.
-	- set.szs, The settings app of the switch.
-	- Flaunch.szs, The All software menu of the switch.

-&nbsp;

 ### Making a theme

 !!! tip ""
-	1. Open up the `Switch Theme Injector` app.
-On the top click `Open szs`, Open a compatible szs file you copied from step 6.
-(See above for compatible files)
-	2. Navigate to `Inject & Patch`.
-	3. Open a 720P image (very important!!), This image will become the background for the .szs you're modifying.
-Select a layout if you want a layout to be added to your theme.
+	1. Open up the `SwitchThemes.exe` app.
+Navigate to `NXTheme Builder`.
+	2. Select a Home menu part, A 720P image (very important!!) and a Layout patch.
+Click on `Build NXTheme` after selecting your home menu part, image and layout patch.
-	4. Click `Build Theme Pack`, then fill out the details in the window that pops up.
-After filling out this window and clicking ok, you'll get asked where to save the file.
-	5. Put this new `(Name).nxtheme` file in the `themes` folder on your sd card.
+	3. Fill out the details in the window that pops up.
+After filling out this window and clicking ok, you will get asked where to save the NXTheme file.
+Save this file in the `themes` folder on the sd card
-	6. Repeat these steps for every element of the switch you want to modify.
+	4. Repeat these steps for every home menu part of the switch you want to modify.

+&nbsp;

 ### Installing a theme

 !!! tip ""
 	1. Boot switch CFW, launch the homebrew launcher and launch `NXThemes`.
-	2. Navigate to `Themes`, Your theme file('s) should be listed here.
+	2. Navigate to `Themes`, Your theme files should be listed here.
 You can install them one by one.
 	3. Reboot your switch to see the changes.

+&nbsp;

 ### Sharing your theme